SunnyPharma

 The Pharmacy “Denial” That Actually Means You’re In

-This is the single most confusing part of the program, and it will catch people off guard on day one.
+This is the single most confusing part of the program, and it’s catching people off guard in the first days of the launch.
 The Bridge uses a required rejection step.
 Before your prescriber can submit the prior authorization, your pharmacy first transmits a claim to the Bridge network and receives a system rejection.
 That rejection isn’t a denial of your eligibility — it’s the trigger that opens the system so your doctor can submit your paperwork.

 If the pharmacy says “denied,” don’t walk away.
 An initial counter rejection is often a normal, built-in step — not a final answer.
 Tell your prescriber to submit the Bridge prior authorization to the central processor.
 Approval comes after that, and then you fill at $50.